anilnishad19799/LightRAG/README.md

 - pip install -r requirements.txt

 `This step is important to run code`
-## 5. Neo4j Setup using Docker
+## 5. Neo4j Setup using Docker (This step is important to run code)
 - Open Docker Desktop (Windows) or terminal (Linux/Ubuntu) and run:
-- change below LOCAL_PATH with your PATH and then run below command
+- Change below YOUR_LOCAL_PATH with your PATH and then run below command
 - `docker run --publish=7474:7474 --publish=7687:7687 --volume="YOUR_LOCAL_PATH:/data" neo4j`
 - Go to [http://localhost:7474/](http://localhost:7474/), login with username `neo4j` and password `neo4j`, then change the password.
 - Use this new password in your `.env` file as `NEO4J_PASSWORD`.